wpilibsuite/frc-docs/source/docs/hardware/sensors/gyros-hardware.rst

 Three-axis gyros measure rotation rate around all three spacial axes (typically labeled x, y, and z).
 The motion around these axis is called pitch, yaw, and roll.

 .. image:: images/gyros-hardware/drive-yaw-pitch-roll.svg
-  :alt: This shows each of the 3 axis: yaw, pitch, and roll and how they relate to robot movement.
+  :alt: The 3 axis: yaw, pitch, and roll and how they relate to robot movement.
   :width: 400

 .. note:: The coordinate system shown above is often used for three axis gyros, as it is a convention in avionics.
 Note that other coordinate systems are used in mathematics and referenced throughout WPILib.
 Please refer to the :ref:`Drive class axis diagram<docs/software/actuators/wpi-drive-classes:Axis Conventions>` for axis referenced in software.